The National Liberty Museum proudly congratulates the following winners of the 2016 Liberty Scholarship Awards.

 Brandon wants to help everyone, especially minorities and those living below the poverty line, have access to health care.

-$1000 Scholarship winners: Jennifer Campbell, Junius Johnson-Fruster, Sarah Tinaphong, Madeline Resnic, and Monet Umana
+$1000 Scholarship winners: Jennifer Campbell, Junius Johnson-Fruster, Sarah Tinaphong, and Madeline Resnic.

 Jennifer, from Bettendorf, IA, wants to become a politician who goes back to the roots of what a politician should be — someone who helps people.